Dallas Office Sales Pick Up the Pace

 Among peer markets, the Metroplex had one of the highest vacancy rates and was followed by San Diego (18.5 percent), and Atlanta (20.5 percent).
 Markets with significantly larger vacancy rates were Austin (27.8 percent) and the Bay Area (25.3 percent).

 Earlier this year, Bank of America signed a 10-year lease renewal for its 553,799-square-foot space at Hallmark Center I in Addison, Texas.
-The RMR Group is the owner of the two-building campus that came online in 1977 and 1997.
+Office Properties Income Trust owns the two-building campus completed in 1977 and 1997, managed by The RMR Group

 The Metroplex’s listing rate during the same month clocked in at $30.64, slightly below the $32.89 national average.
 Miami ($52.87) and Austin ($45.99) led the South region.